aldebaran/qibuild/doc/design/python/index.rst

    * :py:mod:`qibuild.worktree`

-Worktrees can be nested, although this is not recommended (situation can bet a little confused if you do so)
+Worktrees can be nested, although this is not recommended (situation can get a little confused if you do so)

 A worktree can also contain a ``qibuild.cfg`` configuration file.